infovore/keynote_html_exporter/Readme.markdown

 keynote_dump.rb
 ===============

-keynote_dump.rb is a script to quickly and dynamically export Keynote presentations - and, specifically, the notes on each slide - to templated HTML pages.
+`keynote_dump.rb` is a script to quickly and dynamically export Keynote presentations - and, specifically, the notes on each slide - to templated HTML pages.
 It exports one presentation to one page (at the moment).

 Dependencies
 ------------

+Dependencies are handled via bundler. `bundle` should install everything you need.
+If you'd like more details:

-keynote_dump.rb requires rb-appscript [http://appscript.sourceforge.net/rb-appscript/index.html] to talk to Keynote, and uses Erubis [http://www.kuwata-lab.com/erubis/] for its templating.
+keynote_dump.rb uses rb-appscript [http://appscript.sourceforge.net/rb-appscript/index.html] to talk to Keynote, and uses Erubis [http://www.kuwata-lab.com/erubis/] for its templating.

-In addition, if you wish to dynamically resize slide images, you'll need Minimagick and RMagick [https://github.com/minimagick/minimagick] installed.
+In addition, if you wish to dynamically resize slide images, Minimagick/RMagick [https://github.com/minimagick/minimagick] are used.

-Note that keynote_dump.rb is for **Keynote '09**; it has **not** been verified to work with Keynote 2013; given the commentary on Applescript support for Keynote 2013, it feels unlikely it'll work.
+Note that `keynote_dump.rb` is for **Keynote '09**; it has **not** been verified to work with Keynote 2013; given the commentary on Applescript support for Keynote 2013, it feels unlikely it'll work.

 Usage
 -----